Chart Color Schemes

 Educational outcomes in Batehaven fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.6%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 10.5%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.6%).
-Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding them - advanced diplomas at 11.0% and certificates at 29.5%.
-A total of 23.8% of the population is actively engaged in formal education, including 7.8% in secondary, 7.2% in primary, and 2.0% in tertiary education.
+Bachelor degrees are the most common at 10.5%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.6%).
+Vocational credentials are prominent, with 40.5% of residents aged 15+ holding them - advanced diplomas at 11.0% and certificates at 29.5%.
+Education pursuit is active among 23.8% of the population, including 7.8% in secondary education, 7.2% in primary education, and 2.0% in tertiary education.

 A substantial 23.8% of the population actively pursues formal education.
 This includes 7.8% in secondary education, 7.2% in primary education, and 2.0% pursuing tertiary education.